$300 million Puerto Rico power deal now under government review

 "Techmanski is the type of entrepreneur HBC likes -- a family guy with a good business plan," Luce said, noting that the Whitefish CEO had previously managed contracts of up to $250 million.

-Additional reporting by Rene Marsh, Gregory Wallace, Julia Jones and Martin Savidge.
+Additional reporting by Julia Jones and Martin Savidge.